 Sixth Grade Sports Programs

-Here at John Reith we participate in both the 6th grade basketball league and the 6th grade Volleyball league.
-Basketball begins in early December and continues through the end of February.
+Here at John Reith we participate in the 6th grade flag football league, 6th grade basketball league and the 6th grade Volleyball league.
+Football begins in September, Basketball begins in early December and continues through the end of February.
 Volleyball begins in March and ends by the end of April.
 All 6th grade students have the opportunity to try out for the teams.

 Developed by a team of researchers from San Diego State University SPARK was initiated as a counter to heart disease and obesity which can begin at childhood.
 The lessons are presented to teachers in a way that is clear, teacher friendly and easy to implement.
 The goals of SPARK are to keep the students active, make PE fun for botht he student and teacher and promote regular physical activity for life.

 Math and Reading interventions classes will be offered to grades 1 – 6.
 The purpose of there classes is to provide students with the opportunity to improve their academic performance in math and reading.